quark-engine/quark-engine/README.md

 $ pip3 install -U quark-engine
 ```

-### Get the latest quark rules from our [quark-rules](https://github.com/quark-engine/quark-rules) repo
+### Get the Latest Rules

-Now you can download the quark-rules to your home directory with a simple command.
+Now you can download [the Quark official ruleset](https://github.com/quark-engine/quark-rules) to your home directory with a simple command.

 ```bash
 $ freshquark